Creating a Sleep Environment to Encourage Better Sleep

 Dark room

-When we say dark, we mean so dark you cannot see your hand infront of your face.
-The best way to determine this is by standing in their bedroom for a few minutes until your eyes adjust and ensure you can't see anything!
+When we say dark, we mean so dark you cannot see your hand in front of your face.
+The best way to determine this is by standing in their bedroom for a few minutes until your eyes adjust and ensure you can't see anything.
 The reason for this is to produce melatonin.

+What is melatonin?
 Also known as the sleep hormone.
 It is a natural hormone that is released in the brain when darkness occurs, causing a sudden increase in tiredness.

-◦ From birth: Your baby doesn’t produce their own Melatonin when they’re born.
+From birth: Your baby doesn’t produce their own Melatonin when they’re born.
 The only way your baby can get their melatonin so early is through breast milk.
 If you aren't breastfeeding, still keep the room dark as this will remind your baby of the womb.

-◦ From 3-4 months: Your baby will start to develop their own production of melatonin.
+From 3-4 months: Your baby will start to develop their own production of melatonin.

 Click for fun fact

-Sound machine Studies show that 80% of babies fall asleep faster and stay asleep longer with a white noise machine present in their sleep environment, and here's why:
+Studies show that 80% of babies fall asleep faster and stay asleep longer with a white noise machine present in their sleep environment, and here's why:

-When they hear the machine on, they know it’s time to sleep and vice versa.
+Signals it’s time to sleep: When they hear the machine on, they know it’s time to sleep and vice versa.

 Click for tip